pleabargain/ollama-decision-tree-builder/README.md

 - Edit the JSON files directly if you need more advanced customization
 - Share tree definitions with others

-### JSON Decision Tree Templates
+### Decision Tree Templates and Schema

-The new JSON-based system uses template files like `decision_tree_template.json`.
-These templates define:
-- The conversation flow with nodes, questions, and branching logic
-- Multiple choice options for each question
-- Default paths for free-text responses
-- Metadata about the expert type
+The system now includes:

+1. **Generic Schema** (`decision_tree_schema.json`) - A blank template with documentation that serves as a starting point for creating new decision trees
+2. **IT Career Template** (`IT_career_decision_tree_20250330.json`) - A specific implementation focused on IT career counseling
+3. **Templates Directory** - All templates are stored in the `templates/` directory

+The schema includes:
+- Documentation on required fields and their purpose
+- Examples of different node types
+- Best practices for creating effective decision trees
+- A minimal structure that can be extended for any domain

 You can create custom templates by:
+1. Starting with the generic schema and adding your own nodes
-1. Copying and modifying the existing template
+2. Copying and modifying an existing template
-2. Creating a new template from scratch following the same structure
 3. Exporting a conversation history and modifying it

+Templates should be placed in the `templates/` directory to be automatically detected by the system.

 ## Examples